peraharju/e-ink-gauges/README.md

 Added '5 minutes to start' countdown timer.
 Instead of depth the display presents minutes and second to regatta start (there is usually enough water under starting line).<br>
 Timer is started either by pressing button or via Bluetooth connection from paired Android device using RFCOMM app, for instance Arduino Bluetooth controller in Terminal mode.<br>
-Button acts connecting shortly purple wire HRDY (8) and brown wire GDN (2) in SPI connector that comes with Pi HAT. </br> Command '5'  from Blutooth terminal starts the timer, na stops.
+Button acts connecting shortly purple wire HRDY (8) and brown wire GDN (2) in SPI connector that comes with Pi HAT. </br> Command '5'  from Blutooth terminal starts the timer, 'na' stops.

 There are several instructions how to make the connection, for instance: <br>
 https://iotmyway.wordpress.com/2018/10/24/connecting-raspberry-pi-3-to-android-via-blueterm/